rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="enableVirtualDisplay"></a>
 ## *enableVirtualDisplay*

 Enables or disables a virtual display for the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters